eebmagic/kindle-clippings/exports/All About Love (bell hooks).md

 >TO RETURN TO love, to get the love we always wanted but never had, to have the love we want but are not prepared to give, we seek romantic relationships.
 We believe these relationships, more than any other, will rescue and redeem us.
 True love does have the power to redeem but only if we are ready for redemption.
 Love saves us only if we want to be saved.
 So many seekers after love are taught in childhood to feel unworthy, that nobody could love them as they really are, and they construct a false self.
 In adult life they meet people who fall in love with their false self.
 But this love does not last.
 At some point, glimpses of the real self emerge and disappointment comes.
 Rejected by their chosen love, the message received in childhood is confirmed: Nobody could love them as they really are.
 ---

-**Page 12 (Loc.
-170-73)**

-**Date: Added on Saturday, December 03, 2022, 12:09 AM**
->While ours is a nation wherein the vast majority of citizens are followers of religious faiths that proclaim the transformative power of love, many people feel that they do not have a clue as to how to love.
-And practically everyone suffers a crisis of faith when it comes to realizing biblical theories about the art of loving in everyday life.
-It is far easier to talk about loss than it is to talk about love.
-It is easier to articulate the pain of love’s absence than to describe its presence and meaning in our lives.
----

 **Page 112 (Loc.
 1705-11)**

 **Date: Added on Saturday, December 10, 2022, 01:47 PM**